 In the past several years, Trevor has gone far.
 The dream job he left Raven for was with Starbucks, where he got to work on their mobile app.
 He then joined Snap to become a part of the Snapchat design team.
-Now he’s started a new adventure at the startup media company Quibi.
+When I interviewed him, he had started a new adventure at the startup media company Quibi.
 He now works at Route as Head of Design and Discovery.

-Trevor and I recently caught up, and he discussed what it was like working for Starbucks and Snap, and how he and the product team approached designing the Quibi app.
+When Trevor and I caught up in 2020, he discussed what it was like working for Starbucks and Snap, and how he and the product team approached designing the Quibi app.

 The full interview covers: